SBPin/Twitter/README.md

 Also, after returning to work on July 5th, I had some difficulty remembering where I was in the project, and my code was not compiling.
 However, as I've learned to commit to GIT more frequently, I was able to clone the most recent, running version.
 This experience was initially frustrating, but helped teach me the value of frequent commits.

 Lastly, I had trouble inserting and using the Floating Action Button.
 We were instructed to use an Action Bar/Menu for users to compose a new Tweet, but I decided to use a FAB instead, as we has used Action Bars before, and I wanted to try something new.
 This was initially difficult, as my peers were not implementing the same feature, and I had to read and understand the documentation on my own.
 This ended up being worthwile, as with the help of the TAs and some time spent on StackOverflow, I was able to implement the feature and learn on my own.
+As I used a FAB, many of the Stretch/Bonus features involving Tool Bar/ Action Bar were not applicable.

 ## Open-source libraries used